-- Pedestrians especially school children are protected by blocking of the dangerous Roseburn Gardens "rat run".
+- Pedestrians, especially school children are protected by blocking of the dangerous Roseburn Gardens "rat run", which is currently used by over 200 vehicles per hour at peak times.

-- The Proposal gives pedestrians priority crossing side streets with a continuous pavement (see image).
+- The route gives pedestrians priority crossing side streets with a continuous pavement (see image).

 Pedestrians are at much greater risk from cars, which would hit with around one hundred times the impact of a bicycle.
 The Proposal takes the pedestrians further away from cars by putting the cycle path in between.